GAMMA-FLASH/dams/setup/gfpl/README.md

 ## start the acquisition

-To stop all clients use:
+To stop all clients:
 ```
 $DAMS/setup/gfpl/stop_clients.sh
 ```

-To stop just one client use specify the RPID (101-106):
+To stop just one client specify the RPID (101-106):
 ```
 $DAMS/setup/gfpl/stop_clients.sh -r RPID
 ```